A Structurally Coherent Spatial Phase Estimate: Experiments

 \subsection{Phase Demodulation with Multiscale Major Phase}

 The multiscale major phase estimate given by the the multiscale SMV representation of a signal $f$ motivates further experiments in phase demodulation.
-In two dimensions, the phase demodulation problems can be stated as follows: Given the carrier wave $c(\bx) = A\cos(\omega_c\bn \cdot \bx + \phi_c)$, and a message $m(\bx)$ where $\hat{m}(\bu) = 0$ for $|\bu| \ge \omega_c$, the phase modulated (PM) signal is given by:
+In two dimensions, the phase demodulation problem can be stated as follows: Given the carrier wave $c(\bx) = A\cos(\omega_c\bn \cdot \bx + \phi_c)$, and a message $m(\bx)$ where $\hat{m}(\bu) = 0$ for $|\bu| \ge \omega_c$, the phase modulated (PM) signal is given by:

 Typically the message is also sinusoidal in structure.
 For a baseline phase demodulation task, we attempt to recover a sinusoidal message after phase modulation and noise corruption.
 In this case, motivated by the phase estimation of the parabolic chirp, we use the overcomplete feature set when computing the multiscale phase to more accurately capture the overlapping frequency bands resulting from the phase modulation.
+After estimating the modulated phase, $\tilde\Phi$, it is unwrapped to produce $\tilde{\Phi}^{u}$.
+If successful, the message should be well estimated by either $\pm\tilde{\Phi}^{u} - \omega_c \bn \cdot \bx$.
+The $\pm$ here is due to sign ambiguity in the phase demodulation problem; for sythetic experiments the ground truth message allows us to choose the proper sign.
 Figure~\ref{fig:phase_demodulation_results} shows the noisy phase modulated message, the ground truth message, and recovered messages via an amplitude based mulstiscale phase estimate versus the proposed product method.
 Again our tests conclude the product quality map allows for accurate phase estimation even when SNR is large.